Faithlife/System.Data.SQLite/README.md

-## This is not the official System.Data.SQLite

-The official ADO.NET wrapper for [SQLite](http://sqlite.org/) can be found at [http://system.data.sqlite.org/](http://system.data.sqlite.org/).
+# A lightweight cross-platform replacement for System.Data.SQLite

-This is an independent implementation of the core of ADO.NET: `IDbConnection`, `IDbCommand`, `IDbDataReader`, `IDbTransaction` (plus a few helpers) -- enough types to let you create and query SQLite databases from managed code, including support for libraries such as [Dapper](https://code.google.com/p/dapper-dot-net/).
+This is an independent implementation of the core of ADO.NET: `IDbConnection`, `IDbCommand`, `IDbDataReader`, `IDbTransaction` (plus a few helpers) — enough types to let you create and query SQLite databases from managed code, including support for libraries such as [Dapper](https://code.google.com/p/dapper-dot-net/).

+It supports the following platforms: .NET 4.5 (Any CPU), Xamarin.iOS, PCL, MonoTouch, MonoAndroid.

+If you’re looking for the official ADO.NET wrapper for [SQLite](http://sqlite.org/), it can be found at [http://system.data.sqlite.org/](http://system.data.sqlite.org/).

 ## Build Status